"

 Figure 16.7.
 Cutting Plane Line and Section View / Photo Credit: Nicholas Malara, CC BY 4.0

-Detail views
+Detail Views

-Detail views are used when a particular feature requires a lot of information to be properly fabricated.
-Hence the name, detail views are used to provide particularly detailed information.
+Detail views are used when a particular feature requires a lot of information to be properly fabricated and, as the name implies, provide particularly detailed information.
 These views are usually shown at an enlarged scale as compared to the rest of the drawing.
-A small complex feature on a large assembly cannot be properly detailed unless it is blown up.
-Much like section views, detail views use letters to reference the reader to the resulting view.
-Rather than using cutting plane lines, detail views use a circular reference line with a single letter to direct the reader to the resulting view, as shown below.
+As you can imagine, a small, complex feature on a large assembly cannot be properly detailed unless it is blown up in a detail view.

 A front view of an object with a single detail view.
 Detail A of the original piece is surrounded by a circular line with two arrows on either end.
 Then, Detail A is presented to the right side.